TumCucTom/u3core/docs/meetings.md

 - Dheeraj assured us that we will have the contact all signed by next week

 ## Client 8th November
--Discussed fire dataset training
+- Discussed fire dataset training
--Discussed spills dataset training
+- Discussed spills dataset training
--Shared progress on frontend workflows and designs -Told us that cameras will still be supplied
+- Shared progress on frontend workflows and designs
+- Told us that cameras will still be supplied